cirobr/rpi-espnet/README.md

 # rpi-espnet
-Implementation on Raspberry-Pi of a compact model for sematic segmentation
+Implementation on Raspberry-Pi of a compact model for sematic segmentation of images